darunbjork/myFlix-client/README.md

 Utilizes Parcel for bundling, transpiling, and optimizing project files.
 Executing parcel src/index.html initiates Parcel, triggering the build process and generating a dist directory containing bundled JavaScript, CSS, and other optimized files.
 Contributing

-Contributions are encouraged!
-Fork this repository, implement changes, and submit a pull request to contribute.
-Your input is appreciated.